antakasa/2020-ulkolinja-englanti/README.md

 1. Log-in / register with your Github account in app.netlify.com.
 2. Create new "continous deployment" project (from Github) https://app.netlify.com/start
-3. Choose t`e repo you created in the previous steps.
+3. Choose the repo you created in the previous steps.
 4. When the next view opens, scroll down to "build command".
 Insert ```npm run build:test``` here Also, insert ```build``` to "publish directory" field.
 5. press deploy site.
 6. go to "site settings".